Ryanair Cabin Toiletries Rules Explained

 No clear liquids bag

-Loose toiletries slow down security and may mean repacking in the queue.
+Loose toiletries slow down security and may mean repacking in the queue, at airports that still require one.

 Leaving packing until late